ka-petrov/LibSRM/README.md

 The implementation is inspired by the ImageJ plugin [2], a substantial part of the code is borrowed from there and ported to C++.

 ---
+## Usage tips

+To build C++ lib and tests:
+  > cd libsrm && cmake . && make

+To use python bindings copy limsrm.so (or .dll for Windows) to ./pysrm.
+See usage example in srm_test.py.

+---

 [1] R. Nock, F. Nielsen (2004), "Statistical Region Merging", IEEE Trans.
 Pattern Anal.
 Mach.
 Intell.
 26 (11): 1452-1458